trntv/apis-list/apis/scraper-api/scraper-api.md

 # Scraper API

-Get started with 1000 free API calls!.
-Scraper API handles proxies, browsers, and CAPTCHAs so developers can easily build scalable web scrapers.
 Scraper API is a web scraping API that handles proxy rotation, browsers, and CAPTCHAs so developers can scrape any page with a single API call

 ##  🔗 Links
 **Docs / Website**: https://www.scraperapi.com